syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/ribbon/EJ2_ASP.MVC/items.md

 ### CheckBox

-You can render a CheckBox item by setting the [type](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Ribbon.RibbonItem.html#Syncfusion_EJ2_Ribbon_RibbonItem_Type) property to `CheckBox`.
-You can further customize the CheckBox item through [RibbonCheckBoxSettings](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Ribbon.RibbonCheckBoxSettings.html) which provides options such as `labelPosition`, `label`, `checked` and more.
+You can render a CheckBox item by setting the [Type](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Ribbon.RibbonItem.html#Syncfusion_EJ2_Ribbon_RibbonItem_Type) property to `CheckBox`.
+You can further customize the CheckBox item through [RibbonCheckBoxSettings](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Ribbon.RibbonCheckBoxSettings.html) which provides options such as `LabelPosition`, `Label`, `Checked` and more.

 #### CheckBox State

-You can make use of [checked](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Ribbon.RibbonCheckBoxSettings.html#Syncfusion_EJ2_Ribbon_RibbonCheckBoxSettings_Checked) property to define whether the checkbox is checked or not.
+You can make use of [Checked](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Ribbon.RibbonCheckBoxSettings.html#Syncfusion_EJ2_Ribbon_RibbonCheckBoxSettings_Checked) property to define whether the checkbox is checked or not.
 A tick mark will be added to the visualization of CheckBox in checked state.
 By default the value is `false`.

 {% tabs %}
 {% highlight c# tabtitle="Index.cshtml" %}